 Feed ingredients sourced from areas where significant ecological damage has occurred is a concern.
-Therefore, the Standard requires producers to source feed from feed producers who comply with any relevant, recognized crop moratoriums that, at the time of the writing of these requirements, includes only the Brazilian Soy Moratorium.
+Therefore, the Standard requires producers to source feed from feed producers who comply with any relevant, recognised crop moratoriums that, at the time of the writing of these requirements, includes only the Brazilian Soy Moratorium.
 Such moratoriums are temporary measures intended to protect defined geographic regions.
 Looking to the future, the Standard intends to incorporate a requirement for feed manufacturers to use soy or palm oil certified to an ISEAL member scheme.
+Because these schemes have just recently been launched, the requirement builds in a five-year window for this requirement to be met.